 If an author wishes to appeal an outcome of peer review, they should contact the appropriate Editor-in-Chief and detail his/her concern.
 Appeals will only be successful if reviews were inadequate or unjust.
 Should this be the case, the manuscript will be sent to alternate reviewers for re-review.

-Reviewers are sent invitations through the respective Editorial Manager system.
+Reviewers are sent invitations through the respective Editorial Tracking system.
 Questions about submitting comments through Pulsus (the publisher) may be directed to [email protected]

 If you are not currently a referee for a Pulsus jounal but would like to be added to the list of referees, please contact the respective Editor-in-Chief.